dingfangyu/dingfangyu.github.io/_posts/2024-08-26-LLM Knowledge List.md

   - hardware
 ---

-This post summarizes the knowledge about LLM (~50 papers)
+This post summarizes the basic knowledge about LLM (~50 papers)

 * TOC
 {:toc}